 A key assumption in developing the budget relates to growth.
 Revenue projections are calculated using this assumption, combined with the known historical number of accounts and applying the various rates to these known and assumed demand levels.
 Historically, ACWWA has enjoyed a steady and predictable rated of growth of about 200 new connections per year.
-The state of the economy is also factored into short and long term growth assumptions, resulting in a revised growth projection of 30 new connections for 2012.
+The state of the economy is also factored into short and long term growth assumptions, resulting in a revised growth projection of 30 new connections for the years 2012 and 2013.